As social media guardrails fade and AI deepfakes go mainstream, experts warn of impact on elections

 The former president still falsely claims to have won the 2020 election.

-“Donald Trump has clearly embraced and fanned the flames of false claims about election fraud in the past,” Starbird said.
-“We can expect that he may continue to use that to motivate his base.”

-Without evidence, Trump has already primed his supporters to expect fraud in the 2024 election, urging them to intervene to “ guard the vote ” to prevent vote rigging in diverse Democratic cities.
-Trump has a long history of suggesting elections are rigged if he doesn't win and did so before voting in 2016 and 2020.
+Without evidence, Trump has already primed his supporters to expect fraud in the 2024 election, urging them to intervene to “guard the vote” to prevent vote rigging in diverse Democratic cities.
+Trump has a long history of suggesting elections are rigged if he doesn’t win and did so before the voting in 2016 and 2020.

 That continued wearing away of voter trust in democracy can lead to violence, said Bret Schafer, a senior fellow at the nonpartisan Alliance for Securing Democracy, which tracks misinformation.